Felix Passlack: VfL Bochum

 On 20 April 2023, Passlack joined Bundesliga club VfL Bochum on a free transfer.

+Hibernian

+Passlack moved to Scottish Premiership club Hibernian on 2 February 2026, signing a three-year contract.

 International career

 In 2014, Passlack made six appearances for Germany at under-16 level and in the same year he debuted for the Germany U17 team.
 In May 2015, Passlack was selected to captain the Germany squad at the 2015 UEFA European Under-17 Championship in Bulgaria, he played every single minute of the tournament, scoring three goals and helping Germany reach the final where they lost 4–1 to France.
 In October 2015, Passlack captained Germany at the 2015 FIFA U-17 World Cup in Chile, appearing in all four of Germany's matches and scoring two goals as Germany were eliminated in the round of 16 in a 2–0 loss to Croatia.
 In total, Passlack has scored seven goals in 20 appearances for the Germany U17 team.
 In March 2016, Passlack was called up to the Germany U18 team for the first time and later that year, received his first call to the Germany U19 team.